SCO Interbank Consortium: Belt and Road Initiative

 China has sought to use the platform to push for more cooperation under its Belt and Road Initiative.
 China Development Bank, one of the two main policy banks supporting the Belt and Road Initiative, had by the end of 2017 loaned $7.69 billion and 3.34 billion yuan to member banks of the SCO Interbank Consortium.
-The outstanding loans at the time stood at $2.05 billion dollars and 3.3 billion yuan.
+The outstanding loans at the time stood at $2.05 billion and 3.3 billion yuan.
 At the 2018 SCO summit in Qingdao, China's paramount leader Xi Jinping pledged to set up a 30 billion yuan ($4.69 billion) for a special lending facility within the framework of the SCO Interbank Consortium.
 The capital would be put to use for cross-border transportation projects and industrial parks.

 SCO Development Bank

 The SCO Development Bank is a proposed multilateral financial institution.
 Since 2010, China has sought to expand financial cooperation under the auspices of the Shanghai Cooperation Organisation by setting up the bank.
 Russia however has shown skepticism to the bank and in general has prioritized security cooperation within the SCO rather than economic projects.
 Russia has alternatively suggested to China to buy a stake in the Russian led Eurasian Development Bank.
 The Asian Infrastructure Investment Bank was established in 2015 and has substituted the proposed role of the SCO Development Bank to fund infrastructure projects in the region.